micke85/Balboa-GS510DZ-with-panel-VL801D/README.md

 - Thanks to [janco245](https://github.com/janco245), we now know the script works with GS523DZ with out any bigger problems to my understanding.
 - It should work with all Balboa model5xxDZ control systems, using the VL801D panel and maybe even the VL802D.

+**How to update**
+- Compile the script in ardunio (Export compiled binary) and upload the file by the page http://unitsIPadress/update
+- If you are missing any functions, clear your MQTT protocols in home assistant.

 ### version 1.0